 Amanda Gray is a Partner in Mishcon Private, specialising in Art Law and the related field of Luxury Assets.
-She is valued by her clients for her commercial, flexible approach and depth of knowledge across a diverse range of legal problems faced by those operating within the art market and luxury assets fields.
+She is Practice Lead for Art Law and chairs Mishcon's firm-wide multi-disciplinary Luxury Assets Group.
+Amanda is valued by her clients for her commercial, flexible approach and depth of knowledge across a diverse range of legal problems faced by those operating within the art market and luxury assets fields.

 In addition to her Art Law practice, Amanda, as a long standing private client lawyer, has been able to bring her experience of dealing with sensitive personal situations to assisting bereaved families with inquests and advising clients on a range of medical negligence issues and loss of mental capacity.

-In the Art Law and Luxury assets field she assists clients, including collectors, dealers, auction houses, artists, public and private institutions and foundations, with a broad range of contentious and non-contentious issues.
+An art law specialist with over 13 years experience, she is valued by her clients for her commercial and solution driven approach and depth of knowledge.
+Her client base includes collectors, dealers, auction houses, artists, public and private institutions and foundations.
+She assists clients across a diverse range of contentious and non-contentious legal problems faced by those operating within the art market and luxury assets fields.
 These include sale and purchase agreements, art and antique collection management, loan and agency agreements, artists' resale rights regulations, special projects, bringing new discoveries to the market place and advising the art market on anti-money laundering regulations.

-Her specialist contentious work includes looted and Holocaust art claims, authentication and title claims, and advice on disputes arising out of breaches of contract, negligence and misrepresentation.
+Her specialist contentious work includes claims arising from due diligence issues including authentication and title claims, disputes arising out of breaches of contract, negligence and misrepresentation.
+Matters are often international, high value, and high profile with significant commercial and personal implications for the reputation and legacy of those involved.

 As a leading member of our multi-disciplinary Luxury Assets Group, Amanda provides advice to clients on luxury assets including classic cars, bloodstock and jewellery, each with nuances individual to their respective fields.